The Shape of Emptiness

 Artifact of War

-I follow the ship back in time before the crash, and before the beginning of its journey.
+I follow the parts of the ship back in time before the crash, and before the beginning of its journey.

 A man and woman stand on a hill overlooking the ocean.